iturdikulov/notes/Integer_overflow.md

 > Number which is stored becomes larger than the capacity of the
 > [[Computer_memory|memory]] it is stored in.
 The most likely result is that the
-> number will reset to 0 and start over
+> number will reset to 0 and start over.\
->
 > — <cite>[Wikipedia](https://simple.wikipedia.org/wiki/Integer_overflow)</cite>

 Example: